M-Bilal-ds/Basic-Shell-using-C/README.md

 - **Output Redirection**: `command > output.txt`
 - **Piping**: `ls | grep 'pattern'`

-### Dependencies
-- Requires headers for process control and signal handling.

 ### Usage
 Compile with a C compiler and test in a Linux or macOS environment.